STEVE INSKEEP, Host:

 It's getting harder to understand the world economy without understanding two of the world's most rapidly growing economic powers.
 China and India share a border.
 They share astonishingly rapid growth rates, and the two countries together are the subject of a crop of new books that Vishakha Desai has been reading.
 She is president of the Asia Society in New York, and she's going to help us review these books.
 Welcome to the program.

-Ms. VISHAKHA DESAI (President, Asia Society, New York): Thank you.
+VISHAKHA DESAI: Thank you.
 Delighted to be here.

 INSKEEP: Let's start with a book here on the stack that is maybe the one with the title that's most likely to give an American heartburn: "The New Asian Hemisphere: The Irresistible Shift of Global Power to the East."